Knewton/opsweekly/src/CONTRIBUTING.md

 We'll do our best to get your changes in!

 ## How to run tests
 The tests are written for phpunit which is installed via composer.
-Run them like this:
+Install composer following the instructions [here](https://getcomposer.org/download/).
+Run the tests like this:

 ```
 % composer install